Raytheon Sentinel: Development

 ASTOR can be traced back to the British Army's Corps Airborne Stand-Off Radar (CASTOR) programme, a Cold War-era initiative which sought to bring about an improved surveillance capabilities for monitoring hostile ground forces, with a particular focus on Warsaw Pact forces in East Germany.
 In 1984, a single Britten-Norman Islander (G-DLRA/ZG989) was modified with a large nose radome for battlefield surveillance to explore this concept.
 Experiences gained during the 1991 Gulf War confirmed the requirement for such an aircraft, but the end of the Cold War had somewhat undermined the traditional justification to process, along with a series of rapid defense budget cuts that made funding of any new acquisitions particularly challenging during that time.

 Despite this, during December 1999, a production contract was signed with the American defence firm Raytheon to supply what would become the Sentinel.
 The programme involved five aircraft and eight mobile ground stations (six on wheeled all-terrain vehicles and two in air-transportable containers), along with a training facility at RAF Waddington.
 Four of the five Sentinels were integrated at Raytheon's facility in Broughton, Flintshire; various support series provided by the company during the type's service life, including deep maintenance and upgrade work, were also undertaken at Broughton.

-The Sentinel programme cost £850 million, as had been budgeted.
+The Sentinel programme cost £850 million.
 The support contract for the Sentinel covered 3,200 flying hours per year, and between 2015 and 2018, the five-strong fleet of aircraft had an estimated average running cost of £54.4m/year.
 This figure does not include standard mid-life updates, which did not take place, that would have increased costs considerably.